frenck/spook/documentation/other_features.md

 :class: dropdown

 - Templates in the condition do not work here, and are refused rather than quietly waited on forever.
 A script renders every template in the action data before calling the action, so `{{ is_state(...) }}` arrives as the `true` or `false` it happened to be at that moment, and a constant never turns.
 Wait on a template with `wait_template`, which is what that is for.
+- A condition that asks about the run it is in cannot be watched either, and is refused for the same reason: `trigger`, and Spook's own `cooldown`, `quota`, `triggered_by_user`, `not_triggered_by_user` and `triggered_by_automation`.
+An action call is not a trigger, so there is nothing there for them to answer.
-- A condition that names entities is noticed the moment one of them changes.
-A plain time or sun condition names nothing that can be read off the config, so those are asked again every 30 seconds, and a condition that turns true and false again within those 30 seconds is missed rather than noticed late.
+- The condition is asked again every 30 seconds regardless of anything happening, so the wait can end up to half a minute late.
+That is what covers the turns that arrive without a state change: a plain time or sun condition, a `state` condition whose `for:` runs out, a `time` condition whose moment passes.
+A condition that turns true and false again inside those 30 seconds is missed entirely.
 - Without a `timeout` it waits for as long as the script runs.
 Stopping the automation or script stops the wait with it.
 A `timeout` of zero means look now and do not wait, so it answers `completed: false` unless the condition is already true.

 :::